rsc-pl/Xenoblade-2-Unburger/README.md

 ```
 [System:Ruby rt=デバイス]僕[/System:Ruby]
 ```
 This creates fascinating layers of meaning.
-For example, in the text above, while the character uses 僕 (boku, meaning "I/me"), it's meant to be read as "Device" - adding crucial context about the character.
+For example, in the text above, while the character uses 僕 (boku, meaning "I/me" but also shimobe - servant. which is the case here), it's meant to be read as "Device" - adding context about the character.
 An even more meaningful example is:
 ```

 [System:Ruby rt=とうさま]神[/System:Ruby]